adamw/veripacks/README.md

 What's next?
 ------------

-* extend `@Import` to work with third-party packages (libraries)
 * allow to specify which classes/subpackages are exported in a separate file
 * IDE support

-The first two points will allow to constrain usage of external libraries.
+The first point will allow to further constrain usage of external libraries.
 For example, if using Hibernate, we could specify that only classes from the `org.hibernate` package should be accessible, while classes from `org.hibernate.internal` - not.
-Furthermore, by specifying that Hibernate needs to be explicitly imported, we could verify that only packages that contain a `@Import("org.hibernate")` can access the Hibernate classes.

-This is similar to creating a separate build-module and adding the Hibernate dependency to it only.

 Sub- and child- packages
 ------------------------